thinklearndo/garagedooropennotifier/README.md

 # garagedooropennotifier
-A nodemcu project to notifiy users when the garage door gets left over.
+A nodemcu project to notifiy users when the garage door gets left open.

 For assembling the kit, see the [HardwareAssembly](https://github.com/thinklearndo/garagedooropennotifier/blob/main/HardwareAssembly.md)